f0e/mpv-lossless-cut/README.md

 After that, the next time you run mpv the script will be loaded.

-Note: mpv-cut should have its own folder inside your scripts folder. (`scripts/mpv-cut/main.lua & make_cuts.js`)
+Note: mpv-lossless-cut should have its own folder inside your scripts folder. (`scripts/mpv-lossless-cut/main.lua & make_cuts.js`)

 ## options

-`script-opts/mpv-cut.conf`:
+`script-opts/mpv-lossless-cut.conf`:

 - `output_dir` - The output directory for cuts, can be relative or absolute.
   - Default value: `.` (will place cuts in the same directory as the original video)